TIDES-transit/TIDES/CONTRIBUTING.md

 ### Contribution Workflow

-1. [Create a branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository) to work on a new issue (or checkout an existing one where the issue is being worked on).
+1. [Create a feature branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository) to work on a new issue (or checkout an existing one where the issue is being worked on).
 2. Make your changes.
 3. Run `tests/test_local_spec` script to check and fix formatting, validate profile and schemas with frictionless and with each other, and confirm that documentation can be built locally.
 4. Run `tests/test_samples_to_local` script to check if samples conform to any changes to the spec.
 5. [Commit](#commits) your work in `git`
 6. `push` your changes to Github and submit a [`pull request`](#pull-requests)

+!!! tip "Create a branch, not a fork"

+    If you have the permissions (which you should if you are a TIDE Contributor), you need to complete your work on a branch of the main TIDES repository rather than a fork of it so that when you submit a pull request the continuous integration tests will have the right permissions to run.

 ### Issues